firstmover/academic-kickstart/content/project/rfpose/index.md

 +++
 # Project title.
-title = "CheXNet for Classification and Localization of Thoracic Diseases"
+title = "Real-Time System for Through-Wall Human Pose Estimation"

 # Date this page was created.
-date = 2017-12-01T00:00:00
+date = 2018-10-01T00:00:00

 # Project summary to display on homepage.
-summary = "Python3 (Pytorch) reimplementation of CheXNet.
-The model takes a chest X-ray image as input and outputs the probability of each thoracic disease along with a likelihood map of pathologies."
+summary = "Real-time system that tracks and estimates human skeletons using radio signals through wall."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`